Archdiocese of Russian Orthodox Churches in Western Europe

-Having voted to continue as a legal entity in February 2019, the Archdiocese as an entity failed to pass a resolution to switch to the jurisdiction of the Patriarchate of Moscow on 28 September 2019 as was proposed by its primate Archbishop John (Renneteau), who had personally joined the Moscow Patriarchate.
-7 October 2019 Holy Synod of the Patriarchate of Moscow confirmed the acceptance of clerics and parishes "who expressed such a desire".
-Not all parishes and clerics of the former Exarchate followed Archbishop John, joining various jurisdictions such as the Greek Orthodox Metropolis of France (under the Ecumenical Patriarchate), the Romanian Orthodox Church, the Bulgarian Orthodox Church and the Serbian Orthodox Church.
+The archdiocese voted to continue as a legal entity in February 2019, but failed to pass a resolution to join the jurisdiction of the Patriarchate of Moscow in September of that year as was proposed by its primate Archbishop John (Renneteau), who had personally joined the Moscow Patriarchate.
+On 7 October 2019, the Holy Synod of the Patriarchate of Moscow confirmed the acceptance of clerics and parishes "who expressed such a desire".
+Many parishes and clerics of the former Exarchate followed Archbishop John, while others joined various jurisdictions, such as the Greek Orthodox Metropolis of France under the Ecumenical Patriarchate, the Romanian Orthodox Church, the Bulgarian Orthodox Church, or the Serbian Orthodox Church.